cpplain/limbo/issue-30-lazy-record-parsing/PERFORMANCE_FINDINGS_SUMMARY.md

 ## Implementation Status

-**Completed**: 5 of 7 critical performance issues have been resolved
+**Completed**: All 7 critical performance issues have been resolved (June 14, 2025)
 - Memory copy issue fixed (using Arc<[u8]>)
 - Smart activation heuristics implemented (8 columns, 256 bytes)
 - Comprehensive benchmark suite integrated (enhanced with ORDER BY benchmarks)
-- Sorter optimization completed (June 14, 2025)
+- Sorter optimization completed (parses only key columns)
-- Additional optimizations pending
+- Parse-remaining threshold increased from 50% to 75%
+- Sorter Column VDBE instruction fixed for lazy parsing
+- All tests passing with lazy parsing enabled

 ## Bottom Line

-**The lazy record parsing implementation now provides performance benefits for selective queries after fixing 4 of 6 critical issues.
-Only the parse-remaining threshold optimization remains for full optimization.**
+**The lazy record parsing implementation is now fully optimized and provides significant performance benefits for selective queries.
+All critical issues have been resolved, delivering the promised performance improvements.**

 ## Key Problems Found